PoisotLab/ms_mangal_synthesis/manuscript.md

     - taxonomic resolution
     - sampling effort

-#### Coverage

 This database documents the impressive efforts of (generations of?) ecologists who have sampled nearly every continent and climatic zone, as well as various taxonomic groups and interaction types.

 * _Coverage in geographic space._ Mangal now contains information from all over the world, and from every continent except Antarctica. <!-- map from vignette -->

 * _Coverage in climate space_ Early ecologists identified the earth's biomes based on combinations of temperature and precipitation.
 Here we demonstrate that Mangal datasets have been sampled from across these different biomes.
 In doing so, we also demonstrate how climate data can be downloaded and combined with Mangal records. <!-- Whittaker biome plot -->

 #### Data quality: sampling effort and taxonomy